mont266/FriendsOfRescue/content/posts/2022-07-17-chacha-boomboom.md

 These boys love a good carry on, cuddling and giving kisses and both are massive foodies 🤤

-Chacha and Boomboom can live together as a pair or with another playful cat in the home🐱
+ChaCha and BoomBoom can live together as a pair or with another playful cat in the home🐱

 • They are both fully vaccinated ✔️